pokerregion/poker/docs/api/hand.rst

    .. note::

-      All of the properties below are `cached_properties`_, so make sure you invalidate the cache if you manipulate them!
+      All of the properties below are `cached_property`_, so make sure you invalidate the cache if you manipulate them!

    .. autoattribute:: hands

       :type: tuple of :class:`poker.hand.Hand`\ s

    .. autoattribute:: combos

       :type: tuple of :class:`poker.hand.Combo`\ s

    .. autoattribute:: percent